bostonchoral/nasm-spammer/README.md

 > ```
 >      DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
 > ```
-> You can ignore this message.
+> You can ignore this message, even if it's after 2020.
 (Apple has ignored it for years; why shouldn't you?)

 Second, you need to enable remote control for Safari (by default, Safari doesn't allow scripts to control it, which is a good thing).
 To do it: